Lightpool 2025

 Eternal Ensemble.

-Lightpool is a great event to wrap up the Autumn.
-Everyone wearing hi-viz representing the show was warm and friendly and the installations have something for all tastes.
-Probably too late for this year, the event ran from October 15th to November 1st 2025.
+Lightpool is a great event to wrap up the autumn.
+Everyone wearing hi-viz representing the show was warm and friendly, and the installations have something for all tastes.
+It is probably too late for this year; the event ran from October 15th to November 1st 2025.
 Keep your eye on the Lightpool website for next year.

 More outings